History of guerrilla warfare: South African War

-Guerrilla tactics were used extensively by the forces of the Boer republics in the First and Second Boer Wars in South Africa (1880–1881; 1899–1902) against the invading British Army.
+Guerrilla tactics were used extensively by the forces of the Boer republics in the First and Second Boer Wars in South Africa (1880–1881; 1899–1902) against British forces.
 In the First Boer War, the Boer commandos wore their everyday dull-coloured farming clothes.
 The Boers relied more on stealth and speed than discipline and formation and, being expert marksmen using smokeless ammunition, the Boer were able to easily snipe at British troops from a distance.
-So the British Army relaxed their close-formation tactics.
+So the British relaxed their close-formation tactics.
 The British Army had changed to Khaki uniforms, first used by the British Indian Army, a decade earlier, and officers were soon ordered to dispense with gleaming buttons and buckles which made them conspicuous to snipers.

 In the third phase of the Second Boer War, after the British defeated the Boer armies in conventional warfare and occupied their capitals of Pretoria and Bloemfontein, Boer commandos reverted to mobile warfare.
 Units led by leaders such as Jan Smuts and Christiaan de Wet harassed slow-moving British columns and attacked railway lines and encampments.
 The Boers were almost all mounted and possessed long range magazine loaded rifles.
 This gave them the ability to attack quickly and cause many casualties before retreating rapidly when British reinforcements arrived.
 In the early period of the guerrilla war, Boer commandos could be very large, containing several thousand men and even field artillery.
 However, as their supplies of food and ammunition gave out, the Boers increasingly broke up into smaller units and relied on captured British arms, ammunition, and uniforms.

 To counter these tactics, the British under Kitchener interned Boer civilians into concentration camps and built hundreds of blockhouses all over the Transvaal and Orange Free State.
 Kitchener also enacted a scorched earth policy, destroying Boer homes and farms.
 Eventually, the Boer guerrillas surrendered in 1902, but the British granted them generous terms in order to bring the war to an end.
 This showed how effective guerrilla tactics could be in extracting concessions from a militarily more powerful enemy.